mrgoswami20/ETH-Assessment/README.md

-# ETH-AVAX-MODULE-
+# ETH-Assessment

-This is a Solidity smart contract that demonstrates different error handling techniques using assert, revert, and require functions.
+This Solidity program is a simple "Create a token" program that demonstrates the basic syntax and functionality of the Solidity programming language.
+This contract is a simple implementation of a custom token called MyToken.
+It allows minting new tokens, burning existing tokens, and tracking balances of token holders.

 ## Description
 MyToken